 For many of us, summer means lazy beach vacations, barbecues and a break from schoolwork.
 But for runners around the world, it’s also time to jump-start fall marathon training.
-So just where will these aspiring marathoners, who sweat it out during the hot and humid months, race their 26.2 miles this fall?
-Look no further than our list of the country’s best fall marathons.
-While a few of the most popular races are already sold out this year, it’s never too early to mark your calendar and make your way to a starting line in 2015!
-(Note: The below races are listed by date, starting with September.)
+Where will these aspiring marathoners, who sweat it out during the hot and humid months, run the 26.2-mile distance in the fall?
+Look no further than our list of the country’s 15 best fall marathons.
+Many of these popular races fill up fast, so mark your calendars early!
+(Note: The below races are listed by date, starting in September.)

 Location: Dayton, OH

-Marathoners will hopefully feel light on their feet at the U.S. Air Force Marathon, as they fly through a relatively flat 26.2-mile loop of the Wright-Patterson Air Force Base.
-An Air Force jet flyover kicks off the day, and 15,000 runners — military personnel and civilians alike — race past historical aviation sites including the National Museum of the United States Air Force, the Air Force Institute of Technology and the Wright Brothers Memorial Monument.
-There may not be a high volume of spectators since it’s on a military base, but the race weekend does offer a half-marathon, 10K and 5K for runners of all levels.
-Registration fee: $80-$115.
+Marathoners will hopefully feel light on their feet (and a bit of patriotic pride) at the Air Force Marathon.
+They’ll fly through a mostly flat 26.2-mile certified loop of the Wright-Patterson Air Force Base, starting and finishing at the National Museum of the United States Air Force.
+Awesome jet flyovers kick off the day and enthusiastic volunteers line the course, as runners — military personnel and civilians alike — race past historical aviation sites like the Wright Brothers Memorial Monument.
+The race weekend also includes half-marathon, 10K and 5K events.

 When it comes to big city races, you might as well double down.
 At the Medtronic Twin Cities Marathon, the “most beautiful urban marathon in America,” runners get two cities for the price of one!
-This year’s participants will make their way from the Minnesota Vikings Stadium in downtown Minneapolis all the way to the State Capitol in St. Paul.
-Along the way, they’ll pass sparkling lakes, tree-lined streets, the riverbanks of the Mississippi, rolling hills and, of course, some 300,000 cheering spectators.
-The weekend’s events also include a 10-mile, 10K and 5K races.
-Registration fee: $120-$150.
+More than 9,800 participants make their way from the U.S. Bank Stadium in downtown Minneapolis all the way to the State Capitol in St. Paul.
+Along the way, they’ll pass sparkling lakes, tree-lined streets, the riverbanks of the Mississippi, rolling hills and of course, some 300,000 cheering spectators.
+The weekend’s events also include 10-mile, 10K and 5K races.

 Location: Portland, OR

 For more than 40 years, Portland has welcomed runners to its city with open arms.
-So it’s no surprise that the Portland Marathon is continually hailed by Runner’s World and other marathon authorities as a fun, friendly and well-organized race.
-This fast Boston Qualifier starts and ends in downtown Portland, crosses the St. John Bridge, and minimizes turns — there are only 21 in the whole course.
-Sure, there are plenty of serious runners in the field, but the race is known for being especially walker-friendly.
-It’s also a pioneer when it comes to high-energy entertainment on the course, and features a half-marathon option if 13.1 miles is more your speed.
-Registration fee: $135
+So it’s no surprise that the Portland Marathon is continually hailed as a fun, friendly and well-organized race.
+This fast BQ-certified course starts and ends in downtown Portland, crosses the St. John Bridge, and features 31 turns with great views of the city.
+There are plenty of serious runners in the field, but the race is also known for being especially walker-friendly.
+There’s also a half-marathon the same weekend if 13.1 miles is more your speed.

 Location: Baltimore, MD